-My first ever trek was to Kedarnath in Rudraprayag, Uttarakhand, a small town in the Garhwal Himalayas flanked by snow-covered peaks, famous for its Shiva temple.
-Almost a decade later when I got the opportunity to do the Kinner Kailash Parikrama trek, I was thrilled!
-After travelling in public transport, bikes and cars, what I enjoy the most is to walk.
+Almost a decade later, when I got the opportunity to do the Kinner Kailash Parikrama trek, I was thrilled!
+After traveling in public transport, bikes, and cars, what I enjoy the most is to walk.